nakajima/screw-cucumber-talk/talk.md

 # And no parameterizing...

+!SLIDE dark

+### Too close for missiles.

+# I’m switching to guns.

 !SLIDE

-# YOU’RE TEARING ME APART CUCUMBER!
+# Inline your step definitions

 !SLIDE

-# Solution?
+# Capybara with Steak

 !SLIDE

-# Inline your step definitions
+# Sounds delicious.

 !SLIDE